makersall/toolkit/pages/30-smooth/10-culture-community-coding-UX.md

 }
 ```

-Several smart, thoughtful people from the tech world who were interviewed for this report didn't recognize that scripts like this might intimidate many beginners and might pose a significant obstacle.
+The people at Unity who developed this script, who are undoubtedly passionate about democratizing Unity's tech, didn't recognize that scripts like this might intimidate many beginners and might pose a significant obstacle.

 This is completely understandable.
 Unity has fostered a wonderful, thriving user community, that includes plenty of beginners who've picked up the basics of the Unity framework.
 If you're part of this community, scripts like the one above might not seem like a big deal.